hl7-eu/xShare/input/pagecontent/yb_tools.md

 #### EEHRxF Sandboxes

 There are several HL7 FHIR public servers that can be used as HL7 FHIR sandboxes.
-A first list is provided in the HL7 Confulence page [Public Test Servers](https://confluence.hl7.org/spaces/FHIR/pages/35718859/Public+Test+Servers)
+A first list is provided in the HL7 Confluence page [Public Test Servers](https://confluence.hl7.org/spaces/FHIR/pages/35718859/Public+Test+Servers)

 In the [HL7 Europe Sandbox](https://sandbox.hl7europe.eu/) a set of links to HAPI based HL7 FHIR Servers customized for supporting some relevant published European FHIR IG is provided.